deel77/serverless/README.md

 **SLS3-Legacy** – A fork of Serverless Framework v3 in order to support it a little bit longer.

 It is using `sls3` command instead of original `sls` command in order to help separate from original v3 version.
-Everything else should be same.
+Everything else should be same, so original plugins should still work.

+It was created mostly to avoid AWS deprecation of older nodejs runtimes which are used for custom resources and allow newer runtimes to be used.

 <br/>